 Elsewhere, a potential Ebola patient was transferred to the University of Maryland Medical Center in Baltimore.

 “They are appropriately isolated and receiving further assessment and care,” the hospital tweeted on Monday.

 Ebola and the U.S. military

-On Sunday, the Pentagon would not say whether it’s willing to still send an active-duty military Ebola response team to states ordering mandatory quarantine for Ebola health care workers.
+The Pentagon Sunday would not say whether it’s willing to still send an active duty military Ebola response team to states ordering mandatory quarantine for Ebola health care workers.

 The 30-person team finishes training Monday and will then be ready for deployment on 72 hours’ notice.
 Defense Secretary Chuck Hagel would have to approve any deployment.

 On Monday, CNN learned from military officials that Army Maj.
 Gen. Darryl A. Williams, who’s commander of U.S. Army Africa, and about 10 other personnel are now in “controlled monitoring” in Italy after landing there following a West Africa trip over the weekend.

 Italian authorities met Williams’ plane “in full CDC gear,” an official said, referring to the type of protective equipment health care workers wear when dealing with Ebola.